GlobalFishingWatch/map-components/src/layer-manager/README.md

 `new Generator(config?): void`

 Generators define, for a varying set of any inputs, a way to generate both GL source(s) and layer(s) for a given type of layer.
-By type, we mean a **domain** type, not a technical type. ie ~HeatmapLayer~ -> FishingActivityLayer

 Generators each contain the styling information they need, which can take the form of a customizable bit of GL style json, or something entirely dynamic.